giladturok/CleanCV/README.md

 # CleanCV :soap: : Modern, mimimal, & modular academic CV

-CleanCV is a modern, minimal, and modular LaTeX CV template designed specifically for academics, graduate students, and researchers.
+CleanCV is a modern, minimal, and modular LaTeX CV designed specifically for academics, students, and researchers.

 This template prioritizes readability and clean typography while making it easy to maintain and update your CV.